 - Print and fill out the National Voter Registration Form.

-- Box 6 - ID Number: The applicant shall be required to provide their Rhode Island driver's license number if the applicant has been issued a current and valid Rhode Island driver's license.
-In the case of an applicant who has not been issued a current and valid driver's license, they must provide the last four (4) digits of their Social Security number.
+- Box 6 - ID Number: The applicant shall be required to provide their Rhode Island driver's license number or Rhode Island-issued ID number if the applicant has been issued a current and valid Rhode Island driver's license or Rhode Island-issued ID.
+In the case of an applicant who has not been issued a current and valid Rhode Island driver's license or Rhode Island-issued ID, they must provide the last four (4) digits of their Social Security number.
 An applicant who has neither will be assigned a unique identifying number by the State of Rhode Island.

 - Box 7 - Choice of Party: Rhode Island requires that you register with a party to participate in partisan primary elections.
 You should register with the party whose primary you would like to vote in.
 If you do not affiliate with a party now, you may still declare a party affiliation at the polls on primary election day.